jerrykuo7727/web_server_and_browser/README.md

 # Simple Web Server and Browser
-It can transfer and parse the GET and POST request.
+A simple server and browser capable of transfering and parsing GET and POST request.